taylordr/WTMmaps/README.md

 4. Example1.m - an example experiment in Matlab that demos how to use compute_WTM_map.m
 5. LinkList.tsv  - an edge list for a ring lattice, which is used by Example1.m

-If you have any questions about the code, please email Dane Taylor at dane.r.taylor@gmail.com.
+If you have any questions about the code, please email Dane Taylor at danet@buffalo.edu